 Typically, communities seek to accomplish protection and enhancement of the downtown in a variety of ways including maintaining a focus on four areas: Physical Design, Economic comprehensive downtown development plan or business development plan, rather it is intended to provide enough data and analysis to assist in developing appropriate responses in the master plan.

 Restructuring, Organization and Promotion.

 This section evaluates the progress made in these four areas.
-This section is not intended to be a downtown.
-Efforts to date that have been undertaken have generally included public investment in capital projects such as Phelps Street reconstruction and streetscape improvements including placement of street furniture and period lighting.
-Additionally, a small pocket park was constructed on Phelps Street across from Village Hall.
+This section is not intended to be a have been undertaken have generally included public investment in capital projects such as Phelps

 Physical Design